JOHN DANKOSKY, HOST:

 You talked about the vines obviously climbing up the trees toward the canopy.
 Don't the vines need the trees?
 If they kill the trees, they can't climb up to the canopy.
 I mean, it seems as though there should be a balance.

 LAURANCE: Well, the vines really do - they're really serious parasites on trees so that they suppress tree growth.
-They reduce the fertility of trees.
+They reduce the fecundity of trees.
 And trees that are infested with vines die a lot more rapidly.
-In fact, what some of the vines can do (unintelligible) the woody vines in rainforests, is they'll actually move from one tree to the next, and when one tree falls, it'll oftentimes drag the trees down with it.
+In fact, what some of the vines can do - like the lianas, the woody vines in rainforests, is they'll actually move from one tree to the next, and when one tree falls, it'll oftentimes drag other trees down with it.

 Vines, it turns out, really seem to like the high levels of CO2.
 It basically fertilizes them.
 It gives them a competitive advantage over trees.
 Another thing that's happening is that the dynamics of even intact forests seem to be changing when higher levels - with higher levels of CO2.
 Trees themselves are also growing faster.
 Not as fast as vines, but when there's faster tree growth, you get more competition among trees.

-LAURANCE: You get more competition among trees.
-More trees have to die because they're competing for light and water and nutrients.
+LAURANCE: More trees have to die because they're competing for light and water and nutrients.
 And so the whole forest becomes more dynamic.
 It starts turning over more rapidly.
 And vines love that.
 They love forest disturbance.
-They love this situation where there's lots of trees dying and new treefall gaps being created.
+They love the situation where there's lots of trees dying and new treefall gaps being created.
 So it seems like the global phenomena that we're creating right now are sort of shifting this ancient competitive balance in the favor of vines.

 DANKOSKY: The vines like the carbon dioxide, but they're not as efficient in storing that carbon dioxide as the trees.

-DANKOSKY: Aside from what it means for the trees, what does this rise of the vines mean for other species?
+DANKOSKY: Aside from what it means for the trees, what does this rise of the vines mean for other species in the forests?

 LAURANCE: Yeah.
 That's a good question.
 We really don't know - yet.
 I mean vines are a natural part of the forest ecosystem, but what we're seeing is this kind of shift in this, you know, archaic competitive balance.
 And that really is a good question.
 We know that when we walk around and we see these disturbed forests that the vines can take over.
 And you see this, you know, it's something that, to an ecologist, would not be considered a healthy forest.
 But there are some things that feed on vines, and vines produce fruits and that type of thing.
 So there certainly would be some species that would be favored.